 Let’s make a slight correction: this isn’t a new consumer base.
 It’s the same consumers who have taken to the social media air waves.
 And, Chung and his fellow bloggers have tapped into a gold mine.

-Think about it: all a blogger has to do is convince a brand they have influence, and bingo: they are Michael Jordan.
+Think about that: all a blogger/influencer has to do is convince a brand they have influence, and bingo: they are Michael Jordan.
 But don’t believe me: read what APPAREL reported:

 In late March, Chung announced that he would become a Coach guest blogger, a month-long gig previously executed by 11 other bloggers to date.
 The bloggers use Coach bags and apparel to create three looks that are featured on the brand’s website.
 In exchange, the bloggers feature posts about Coach products on their own sites.
 Chung used items on loan from Coach to show his readers how to work the brand’s bags into their own wardrobes.
 A post offering an inside look at the inner workings of Coach’s leather goods workshop followed in July.